 For some folks, it can take up to six months postpartum to feel back to normal when it comes to sexual desire and physical comfort during intercourse.

 At any time during your postpartum journey, whether it’s been more or less than six months, it’s OK to ask for help with these struggles.

 The best indicator of when to talk to a healthcare provider is if something is negatively impacting you, regardless of timeline.
 So if you as the birthing parent feel as though pain during intercourse or decreased sexual desire is having a significant negative effect on your life, please bring up your concerns to your healthcare provider.

 Contact us to learn more about the supportive environment we offer at San Francisco Birth Center.

-Meta description: After giving birth, it’s incredibly common to experience a lack of sexual desire or pain during sex.
+Meta description: After giving birth, it’s incredibly common to experience pain during sex or a lack of sexual desire.
 Learn how to let go of any guilt or shame you may be feeling!